-We have audited the financial statements of the Royal Logistic Corps Association Trust Fund for the year ended 31 December 2018 which comprise the Statement of Financial Activities, The Balance Sheet and the related notes.
-The financial reporting framework that has been applied in their preparation is applicable law and United Kingdom Accounting Standards (United Kingdom Generally Accepted Accounting Practice).
+We have audited the financial statements of The Royal Logistic Corps Association Trust Fund (the 'charity') for the year ended 31 December 2019 which comprise Statement of Financial Activities, Balance Sheet, Cash flow and notes to the financial statements, including a summary of significant accounting policies.
+The financial reporting framework that has been applied in their preparation is applicable law and United Kingdom Accounting Standards, including FRS 102 "The Financial Reporting Standard applicable in the UK and Republic of Ireland" (United Kingdom Generally Accepted Accounting Practice).